jimb3/QREcon/README.md

 Example
 -------

-This is a basic example showing how to :
+This is a example showing how to use QREcon returning a list:

 ``` r
 ## example returning a list with Q and R